he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/thaumaturgeimplement/Tome.md

 ## Intensify Vulnerability<span class="item-type">9th</span>

 Your tome's power not only reads a creature's present but even records its future actions.
-When you use [[Intensify Vulnerability]], roll a d20 and set the result aside.
-At any time until the start of your next turn, you can use the d20 result you set aside for an attack roll to Strike the target of your [[Exploit Vulnerability]], instead of rolling a new d20; this is a fortune effect.
+When you use [[DATABASE/action/Intensify Vulnerability|Intensify Vulnerability]], roll a d20 and set the result aside.
+At any time until the start of your next turn, you can use the d20 result you set aside for an attack roll to Strike the target of your [[DATABASE/action/Exploit Vulnerability|Exploit Vulnerability]], instead of rolling a new d20; this is a fortune effect.

 ## Paragon Benefit<span class="item-type">17th</span>

 In addition to the other benefits, your tome's information alerts you to ambushes and attacks from your foes.
-While holding your tome, you can always roll a skill check for initiative against creatures or haunts using [[Lore]].
+While holding your tome, you can always roll a skill check for initiative against creatures or haunts using [[DATABASE/skill/Lore|Esoteric Lore]].
 If you do, you gain a +3 circumstance bonus to your initiative roll.
  The initiate benefit's circumstance bonus to Recall Knowledge from holding your tome increases from +1 to +2.
 When you succeed at the Recall Knowledge check granted by the tome's adept benefit, the bonus applies to all attack rolls you make before the start of your next turn, not just your next one.
 Lastly, when you gain temporary skill proficiencies, both are legendary.